JosephNeilG/library-ui/README.md

 ## Project Information

-This project is developed as part of a midterm school requirement for ITPC 115.
+This project is developed as part of a final term school requirement for ITPC 115.
 It is aimed at demonstrating knowledge and skills in building secure web applications by integrating API endpoints with front-end UI, while also managing token-based authentication and cookie handling.

 <p align="right">(<a href="#library-management-ui">back to top</a>)</p>